RI Hockey History Timeline

 In 1975, Mount St. Charles hired Bill Belisle – a member of its 1947 state championship team – as its coach.
 At the time, no one could have imagined the heights that the Mounties would reach under Belisle.

 For the first time, a former Rhode Island high school player made it as an NHL regular.
-After an All-American career at Brown, Curt Bennett posted back-to-back seasons of over 30 goals for the Atlanta Flames and played in two straight NHL All-Star Games in the mid-70’s.
+After an All-American career at Brown, Curt Bennett posted back-to-back seasons of over 30 goals for the Atlanta Flames – the first American-developed player to do so – and played in two straight NHL All-Star Games in the mid-70’s.

-Brown had the best season in school history in 1976-77, reaching the NCAA final four.
+Brown had the best season in school history in 1976-77, reaching the NCAA Final Four again.
 The Bears haven’t been back since.

 It was a sad day, indeed, when the Providence Reds left town for Binghamton, N.Y., in the summer of 1977, a victim of seismic changes in the landscape of both minor and major league hockey.
 The AHL would not return to Providence for 15 years.